ma-xu/ParaDise/README.md

 ## Object Detection on MS COCO benchmark
 We employ the [mmdetection](https://github.com/open-mmlab/mmdetection) framework for our object detection task.
-The only required operations is replace the backbone to our ParDise variants.
+The only required operation is replacing the backbone to our ParDise variants.

 - **TO DO:** applying ParaDise to detectors, not only the backbone models.